allarobot/StyleGAN-Paddle/README.md

 Picture: These people are not real – they were produced by our generator that allows control over different aspects of the image.

 ## Motivation
-There is no styleGAN paddle implementation to many better knowledge.
-I notice there are great advance in GAN domain and it could be a powerful tool for Auto defect recognition(ADR).
+There is no styleGAN paddle implementation to my best knowledge.
+I notice there are great advancements in GAN domain and it could be a powerful tool for Auto defect recognition(ADR).
 I joined a team working on inspection image sponsored by Baidu AI, and hope to come up with a general solution.

 ## System Requirements
 - Windows 10